ལྷག་གནང་མི་ལུ་བཀྲིན་ལེགས་སོ་ཡོད།།

 My times at Tashigang Middle Secondary School.

-I shall thank for having met with good friends and brought up away from the modern world.
-Drugs and substance abuses were there.
+I am grateful for the opportunity to make good friends and grow up away from the modern world.
+Drugs and substance abuse were there.
 I have seen some of my friends indulging in it.
 I have seen couples dating.
-I have seen the drama of sexual relationship.
-But I was innocent that ruled me enough to stay away from those.
-More than anything, I feel proud myself for having put more time on studies, despite no one to guide.
+I have seen the drama of sexual relationships.
+But I was innocent; that ruled me enough to stay away from those.
+More than anything, I feel proud of myself for having spent more time on studies, despite having no one to guide me.

 I studied my Middle Secondary education at Tashigang Middle Secondary School.
-This time I was bit naughty.
+This time I was a bit naughty.
 I was naughty enough to join friends to see the privacy of girls in their dormitory.
 We used to study till late midnight.
 By the time we stop studying, girls would be snoring.
-Without much fear we sneak around the girls’ dormitory to see how they sleep.
-Sometimes the scene would be funny, sometimes sexy, some friends would say, and sometimes terrifying when matron chased us.
+Without much fear, we sneak around the girls’ dormitory to see how they sleep.
+Sometimes the scene would be amusing, sometimes sexy, some friends would say, and sometimes terrifying when the matron chased us.
 Luckily we were never caught!

-Life past was like science experiment.
-I have experienced marijuana, smoking and drinking.
-The results were that I was negative to drugs.
-I never like drugs though drinking has become sociable.
-More than anything, without forgetting my father’s wish to study well, I studied well and I was known by my teachers and friends as good and simple student.
+Life past was like a science experiment.
+I have experienced marijuana, smoking, and drinking.
+The results showed that I tested negative for drugs.
+I never liked drugs, though drinking has become sociable.
+More than anything, without forgetting my father’s wish to study well, I studied well, and I was known by my teachers and friends as a good and simple student.

 Games in schools were part-time.
-I was never good at playing any games neither too bad.
+I was never good at playing any games, neither too bad.
 Given a chance to play and engaged in an opportunity, I never let my team down.
-Almost half of Saturday and few hours during week days were spent in co-curricular activities.
+Almost half of Saturday and a few hours during weekdays were spent in co-curricular activities.

 post signature